Pan Am Flight 6: Accident details

 Aware of the Pan Am Flight 845/26 accident the year before, in which a Boeing 377's tail section had broken off during a water landing, the captain told the flight's purser to clear passengers from the back of the plane.
 The crew removed loose objects from the cabin, and prepared the passengers for the landing.
 As on other flights of the era, small children were allowed on their parents' laps, without separate seats or seat belts.

 At 5:40 a.m.
 Captain Ogg notified Pontchartrain that he was preparing to ditch.
 The cutter laid out a foam path for a best ditch heading of 315 degrees, to aid the captain to judge his height above the water.
 After a dry run the plane touched down at 6:15 a.m., at 90 knots with full flaps and landing gear retracted, in sight of the Pontchartrain at 30°02′N 140°09′W. On touching the water, the plane moved along the surface for a few hundred yards before one wing hit a swell, causing the plane to rotate nearly 180 degrees to port, damaging the nose section and breaking off the tail.
 All 31 on board survived the ditching.
 Three life rafts were deployed by the crew and passengers who had been assigned to help.
-One raft failed to inflate properly, but rescue boats from the cutter were able promptly to transfer the passengers from that raft.
+One raft failed to inflate properly, but rescue boats from the cutter were able to promptly transfer the passengers from that raft.
 All were rescued by the Coast Guard before the last pieces of wreckage sank at 6:35 a.m.
 Crew on the cutter filmed the landing and the rescue.
 A ten-minute film was later produced, including a re-enacted recording of the radio conversation between the pilot and the Coast Guard.

 The passengers were housed in the ship's officers' quarters and returned to San Francisco several days later.
 There were a few minor injuries, including an 18-month-old girl who bumped her head during the impact and was knocked unconscious.
 Forty-four cases of live canaries in the cargo hold were lost when the plane sank.